 -Overflow proteinuria: increased plasma concentration of proteins that exceeds capacity for proximal tubular reabsorption (eg, multiple myeloma, myoglobinuria)

 -Urinary tract inflammation or tumor

 In pregnant women, a urinary protein excretion of >300 mg/24 hours is frequently cited as consistent with preeclampsia, and 12-hour total protein excretion highly correlates with 24-hour values in this patient population.(1,2)

 Orthostatic proteinuria is characterized by increased protein excretion in the upright position, but normal levels when supine.
-This condition can be detected by comparing urine protein levels in a collection split between day and night (see OPTU / Orthostatic Protein, Urine).
+This condition can be detected by comparing urine protein levels in a collection split between day and night (see OPTU / Orthostatic Protein, Timed Collection, Urine).
 Orthostatic proteinuria is common in childhood and adolescence, but rare after age 30.

 Reference Values Describes reference intervals and additional information for interpretation of test results.
 May include intervals based on age and sex when appropriate.
 Intervals are Mayo-derived, unless otherwise designated.
 If an interpretive report is provided, the reference value field will state this.

 <54 mg/12 hours (day or night collection)

 Total urine protein determined to be >500 mg/24 hours should be evaluated by immunofixation to assess if there is a monoclonal immunoglobulin light chain and, if present, identify it as either kappa or lambda type.